Once you arrive in the capital of the United Arab Emirates, you will soon realize how all the roads lead to the Grand Mosque Sheikh Zayed.

 In fact, all the materials used are of the highest quality, from white marble, crystals, ceramics, gold, semiprecious stones, coming from all over the world, Morocco, Italy, India, New Zealand, Malaysia, and the list does not stop here.

-The impressive construction brought together more than 3,000 workers and more than 30 contract firms, the leader being an Italian company.
+The impressive construction brought together more than 3,000 workers and more than 30 contract firms.
+The leader is an Italian company.

 Such a grandeur could only be thought of by a very skillful architect, the Syrian Yousef Abdelky.
 He also thought of an extremely ingenious lighting system designed to synchronize with the phases of the moon.

-If you want to find out more about this part of the world, there is a library in the north-west tower of the building that contains an impressive collection of books written in several international languages.
+If you want to find out more about this part of the world, there is a library in the north-west tower of the building.
+The library contains an impressive collection of books written in several international languages.

-Last but not least, I want to mention another detail that attracted my attention and which I think adds a great plus to the whole architectural ensemble.
+Last but not least, I want to mention another detail that attracted my attention.

 These are the 10 swimming pools that surround the building, in which the columns and minarets are mirrored, giving the building a sense of continuity and elongation.